 Part of N.E.
 Hansen

-Saxofragaceae Dumort.
-Ribes manshuricum (Max.)
-Kom.
+Prunus persica.
+Dbl. fl.
+Peach.
+Kaises VII.
 Plant specimen collected by N.E.
 Hansen, 1924.
-Saxifragaceae are found mostly in the Northern Hemisphere, with centers of diversity in the Himalayas, East Asia, and Western North America.
+The peach (Prunus persica) is a deciduous tree native to the region of Northwest China between the Tarim Basin and the north slopes of the Kunlun Shan mountains, where it was first domesticated and cultivated.
 N.E.
 Hansen (1866-1950) was a Danish-American horticulturist and botanist who was a pioneer in plant breeding.
 Hansen came to South Dakota in 1895 and became the first head of the Horticultural Department of South Dakota State College.
 He also served as agricultural explorer for the United States Department of Agriculture.
 He searched for hardy grasses, fruits, and other plants throughout Europe and Asia and brought them back to the United States to raise or crossbreed with American varieties to produce hardy plants.
-Specimen is mounted on an 11.5 x 16.5 inch herbarium sheet accompanied by a label printed in Russian in Cyrillic letter with hand-written notation in blank ink.
+Specimen is mounted on an 11.5 x 16.5 inch herbarium sheet accompanied by a label with hand-written notation in pencil ink.